Machine-learning interatomic potentials achieving CCSD(T) accuracy for systems with extended covalent networks and van der Waals interactions: Conclusions

 \section{Conclusions}

-We have developed a $\Delta$-learning strategy that couples a tight-binding baseline with a machine-learning interatomic potential (MLIP) to reach the gold-standard accuracy of quantum chemistry, CCSD(T), including faithful treatment of long‑range van der Waals (vdW) interactions, for both molecular and periodic systems.
-Trained solely on molecular reference data---including dispersion‑dominated configurations---the model generalizes seamlessly to crystals and delivers root‑mean‑square errors (RMSEs) as low as \qty{0.4}{meV/atom} with respect to the reference PNO-CCSD(T)-F12 values.
-We have showcased its capabilities by resolving the detailed structural symmetry, the harmonic vibrational frequencies, the inter-layer binding energy, and the hydrogen absorption energy of the prototypical covalent organic framework (COF), \ce{C48H30}.
+We have developed a methodology to train MLIPs with the gold-standard accuracy of quantum chemistry, CCSD(T), particularly suitable for systems with extended covalent networks and long‑range vdW interactions.
+Based on the $\Delta$-learning approach with a tight-binding baseline, the MLIP can be trained solely with molecular systems, including dispersion‑dominated configurations.
+The thus trained MLIP delivers an RMSE as low as \qty{0.4}{meV/atom} with respect to the reference PNO-CCSD(T)-F12 values and is also seamlessly transferable from molecular to crystalline systems.

+We have showcased its capabilities by resolving the detailed structural symmetry, the harmonic vibrational frequencies, the inter-layer binding energy, and the hydrogen absorption energy of the prototypical COF, \ce{C48H30}.

 Although the present TB+$\Delta$MTP model is tailored to the \ce{C48H30} COF, the workflow itself is transferable to other systems.
 Expanding the training set to chemically diverse fragments will broaden the applicability of the potential.
 The $\Delta$-learning strategy is also straightforward for porting to alternative MLIP architectures.
 Such extensions will empower high‑throughput, CCSD(T)‑quality screening of large libraries of COFs and other vdW‑dominated materials, thereby accelerating materials discovery.